canonical/openthread-border-router-snap/README.md

 ### Connect interfaces

 When installing this snap from the store, some interfaces are automatically connected.
-If you install the snap from a local file, like the one you built yourself, you need to connect these interfaces manually:
+If you install the locally built snap, you need to connect these interfaces manually:

 ```bash
 # Allow DNS-SD registration and discovery